mercmobily/ryver/README.md

 This _info directive_ will apply to every file in that directory, as well as any file in nested directories.

-By running `ryver src` again, you will see that a new file, `hello_world.html`, was created and containe:
+By running `ryver src` again, you will see that a new file, `hello_world.html`, was created and contained:

     <h1 id="hello-world-">Hello world!</h1>